wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-all-in-one-controllers.md

 To allow a project to use the DPVR controller some steps must first be taken.

-1. If it's not done already
+1. If it's not already installed, [Install the DPVR SDK.](/docs/dpvr-vr-unity-sdk-installation.md)

+2. In the menu at 'DPVR->Settings' set the 'Peripheral Support' option to 'Flip'.

+No other steps are neccesary.
+The DpnCameraRig prefab will generate all controller related prefabs, including code and models.